-- S77 The infrared receiver of the Main Controller Module must not be blocked, to make it easy to manually connect to the server during the competition. - S78 The mounting position of a Main Controller Module must make it easy for staff to operate the press key, check information on the screen, and upgrade firmware.
+- S78 The infrared receiver of the Main Controller Module must not be blocked, to make it easy to manually connect to the server during the competition. - S79 The mounting position of a Main Controller Module must make it easy for staff to operate the press key, check information on the screen, and upgrade firmware. - S80 During a match, participants must use the Main Controller Module installed by the RMOC on the site for their Dart Systems and radars.